BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

       to complete.

-- If a TreeNode has one or more children, it is in charge for ticking them, based on its state, external parameters or the resulkt of the previous sibling.
+- If a TreeNode has one or more children, it is in charge for ticking them, based on its state, external parameters or the result of the previous sibling.

  - The __LeafNodes__, those TreeNodes which don't have any children,